rtrader58/AZ-800T00-Administering-Windows-Server-Hybrid-Core-Infrastructure/Module 06 Errata.md

 ## Module 06 – Deploying and configuring Windows Server on Azure VMs

 Exercise 4: Configuring administrative access to Azure VMs running Windows Server <br>
-Skip steps 4 - 7 as the Log Analytics Workspace agent has been retired <br>
+Skip steps 4 - 6: The Log Analytics Workspace agent has been retired <br>
+Step 7: Click continue at the top of the page then save <br>